By far the best 4×4 adventure in Arizona.

 I took a short hike around the point and enjoyed the view.
 The air was foggy, which made shooting a good photo difficult.
 I imagined the dust from our adventurous stampede just barely starting to settle.
 Following the cliffs, I could see what felt like miles down the canyon.
 I found a neat shelf overlooking the Grand Canyon.
-It wreaked of Mountain Loin, but the treacherous predator was absent and nowhere to be found.
+It wreaked of Mountain Lion, but the treacherous predator was absent and nowhere to be found.
 The shelf had an overhang that provided shade and shelter.
 I wonder if the Mountain Lion enjoys the view as much as I do.

 The scale of the massive granite gorge was starting to settle in.
 We had traveled nearly 200 miles since we left the Gold Butte National Monument on Saturday.
 Our path brought us through multiple layers, resembling giant steps that led us to this beautiful place.
-It’s hard to imagine the blood, sweat, and tears from the Arizona Pioneers who tamed this land.
+It’s hard to imagine the blood, sweat, and tears of the Arizona Pioneers who tamed this land.

 The Grand Canyon is more than a canyon.
 It’s a dance through time.
 Each canyon contains another canyon, which includes other canyons.
 Each layer is massive, with its own habitat ranging from lush forest at the top to desert at the Grand Canyon’s edge.
 In between, you find substantial riparian areas with mountain springs and beautiful, unique plant life.

 Cryptobiotic soil covers the ground as far as the eye can see, dictating the beautiful landscape.
 Lichens accompany the microorganisms that help bind the soft sandy soil together.
 Together they create a crust that covers the ground—nature’s way of slowing erosion.
-The result is an unprecedented growth on top of the soil.
+The result is unprecedented growth on top of the soil.
 It’s imperative not to disturb cryptobiotic soil.
 Lichens take hundreds of years to develop.

 Upon my return to camp, the crew was almost ready to go.
 A quick, last-minute check around camp revealed one more rooftop tent to put away.
 In no time, we were on the trail.
 For the next two hours, we got a chance to see the beautiful canyons we missed the night before.
 The entire way out, we were graced with stunning views of the red sandstone of Parashant Canyon.
 It was hard to believe we were in Arizona.

 We kept the pace as fast as possible without risking any damage.
 Before we know it, we’re at the collapsed section of the trail.
-The plan was to wench the fallen rock to the side so we could get around.
+The plan was to winch the fallen rock to the side so we could get around.
 Six people in the group quickly took over the task, including one anchorman, one wench operator, one line tender, and two strap positioners.
 The trail is now safe for others to pass by.

 We continued for the next 6 hours completing every obstacle backward.
 The trail is just as fun and beautiful coming back.
 The sun started to set as we finished the last 10 miles of Parashant Canyon.
 The red sandstone blended with the dusk sky.
 It felt like we were surrounded by fire.
 By this point, the trail leads us with ease.
 The lovely smooth two-track, along with a beautiful sunset, was a sweet treat after 9 hours of technical trail.

 Eventually, we start our climb out of Parashant Canyon and get another feel of the 25 percent grades.
 We drive over one of the biggest waterfalls I’ve ever seen, but I can’t see it.
 A blind right turn takes you up and over the falls with a sheer dropoff on the right side.
-This spot is frequently affected by rains and can wash out.
+This spot is frequently affected by rain and can wash out.
 Close attention to the weather is crucial to making sure you and your crew can make it out safely.